ibm-cloud-docs/vmwaresolutions/vmonic/completing_checklist.md

 # Setting up your environment for your first order
 {: #completing_checklist}

 When you order your instance for the first time, ensure that your environment is ready for your order.
-Follow the instructions in the **Before you begin** section at the top of the ordering page.
+Follow the instructions in the **Before you begin** section on the ordering page.
 The instructions might vary depending on the instance type that you select.

 ## Procedure to set up your environment for your first order
 {: #completing_checklist-procedure}